Update to ATAS following October 2018 change of Immigration Rules:

 It is important you complete your application accurately and do not make any errors whilst you are completing your application form as this may delay a decision being served by the FCO.

 You must use your ATAS certificate within 6 months of the date it is issued.
 If you do not, you will need to apply for a new one.
-Once you have used the certificate with a visa application, your ATAS certificate will remain valid for the length of the course that it was issued from the course start date to the course end date given on the CAS, plus up to an additional 3 calendar months of study.
+Once you have used the certificate with a visa application, your ATAS certificate will remain valid for the length of the course that it was issued from the course start date to the course end date given on the CAS + 3 calendar months.
 The certificate remains valid as long as your programme of study, provided that your subject area does not change and the course end date is not postponed for a period of more than 3 calendar months.
 You must apply for new a ATAS Clearance Certificate within 28 calendar days of being notified of the changes in course regardless of when your visa expires.

 If you lose your ATAS certificate, you should email the ATAS team.